pnnl/dream_v3/README.md

 <h2 name="run">3.9&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;Run DREAM</h2>
-<p>The <em>Run DREAM</em> page (Figure 19) provides a summary of the user inputs to the left.
+<p>The <em>Run DREAM</em> page (Figure 19) is where the user can finally execute the optimization algorithm using their inputs from the previous pages and run their model to provide a set of Pareto ranked monitoring campaigns.
+The user can also visualize the tradeoff between different objectives to see which monitoring campaigns are suitable to their interests and needs.
+This page provides a summary of the user inputs to the left.
 By default, a new &ldquo;results&rdquo; directory will be created to store output files.
 The output file location can be changed along with the output&rsquo;s filename.</p>
 <p>&nbsp;</p>